Wado ("thank you") for coming here to meet us, and to get to know a little about us at Turtle Mound Flutes.

 In the park we discovered that the site had been established as a camp for groups traveling the Northern Route of the Trail of Tears to rest and take on supplies.
 At the time, I wondered if my great, great grandfather, John Kee, and his family might have stopped there!
 I have since learned that it is quite likely that they did pass through this site because it was the route that passed near Springfield, Missouri.
 I must have known they had been there because I could feel their presence at the park site.

 But it's the turtles that seem to dominate.
-We've had several gopher tortoise nests, with one currently active right up against the outside wall under our bedroom window.
+We've had several gopher tortoise nests, with one currently active right up against the outside the front wall.
 About halfway up our 100-yard long driveway, the pond is home to a half dozen Florida soft-shell turtles and a couple red-ear sliders.
 The Florida soft-shell is strange looking, with its long neck, long skinny snout with eyes on the top of its head - almost like a small crocodile - and duck-like webbed feet.

 Add to these turtle-connections my membership in the Turtle Moon Band of the Southeastern Cherokee Council and my memories of the turtle mound I first came to know as a young boy at the Indian Mound Reservation scout camp (see below), the name Turtle Mound Flutes seemed uniquely appropriate.